chrisdmancuso/google_da_capstone/documentation.md

 **2) Perform basic formatting and cleaning**
 ---
   - Resize header cells
-  - Use conditonal formatting to check for empty cells.
+  - Use conditional  formatting to check for empty cells.
     - Specifically, to accomplish our business task, we need to ensure that the columns concerning ride times and rider membership are not null.
   - Use filters on columns with binary data to ensure the integrity of the data.